-Trump ups ante on Chinese imports, threatening duties on $267 billion more goods
+Trump ups ante on China, threatens duties on $267 billion more imports

 “Those have been our asks for many months and so far those asks have not been satisfied,” he said.
 “However, hope springs eternal.”

-Reporting by David Lawder and Susan Heavey; Writing by David Lawder and Lisa Lisa Lambert; Editing by Chizu Nomiyama, Bernadette Baum and David Gregorio
+Additional reporting by Susan Heavey; Writing by David Lawder and Lisa Lisa Lambert; Editing by Chizu Nomiyama, Bernadette Baum and David Gregorio